 - RF data acquisition and application — End-to-end product tracking is quickly becoming a key component of effective inventory management.
 Where are products currently located?
 How long until they arrive?
 What’s their current condition?
 Support for radio frequency identification (RFID) is now critical to ensure you’ve got complete control over product location and condition anytime, anywhere.

 - Cost calculations — What does carrying your current inventory cost?
 What if you add capacity or change stock levels?
-Cost calculation is a key feature of cloud warehouse management.
+Cost calculation is a key feature of cloud warehouse management (Like Sage X3 or Sage 300c).
 You need comprehensive control over purchase order records, stock returns and other recurring costs to see exactly where you’re spending — and where you can save.

 - Quality control — Inventory that’s damaged or destroyed doesn’t deliver revenue.
 But controlling for this potential problem requires the ability to quickly identify and remove defective items or production runs from your warehouse ecosystem on-demand.
 As a result, it’s critical to leverage inventory management software that includes quality control functions such as barcode scanning that let you easily track products in-house and update their status in-system to ensure you always have the most up-to-date inventory overview.